 Cowboy’s last camp site before finding housing was next to the Muskgon River in 2013.
 Every morning, he would wash in the river before heading into town to volunteer at Sacred Suds.
 Cowboy loves the outdoors.
 When he was homeless, Cowboy would set up camp in wooded areas, in part to keep away from housed people but also to enjoy the peace and quiet nature provides.
 Cowboy misses the freedom of being a drifter, being his own boss, and being free to live the way he wanted.

-Cowboy comforts a friend seeking housing resources at a weekly community breakfast offered by United Church of Christ in Muskegon’s Nelson neighborhood.
+Cowboy comforts a friend seeking housing resources at a weekly community breakfast offered by the First Congregational Church.